As an Amazon Associate I earn from qualifying purchases. Click the button "Affiliate Links" above to learn more about my Affiliate Disclosure.

 Selectable Inputs (1x Coaxial, 1x Toslink, 1x USB)

-I got my SMSL M8 for about $250 from Amazon and it was by far one of the best audio purchases I made in 2015.
+I got my SMSL M8 for about 250 Euros from Amazon (advertisement) and it was by far one of the best audio purchases I made in 2015.

 When my package arrived, I was shocked how tiny this thing is!
 Man, it literally fits inside the palms of your hands.
 It is spectacularly well made out of a unibody alumimum shell.
 I wasn’t expecting this build quality anywhere near this price.